dead-bird/bgone/README.md

 - All images are auto resized to be within 625×400
 - The bot is limited to a maximum of 50 API calls per month
-- Only images of people are successfully removed

 ---